Graygzou/graygzou.github.io/jekyll/collections/_project-pages/side/graygzou.github.io.markdown

            "Use GitHub API to synchronize projects data directly from GitHub.", "Build an automatization flow to run all kind of stuffs before deploying it to GitHub."]
   - name: constraints
-    list: ["Don't own a server yet so no back-end can be used."]
+    list: ["Using GitHub page to host it so no back-end can be used.", "Don't own an address so have to use the standard GitHub one."]
 ---
 <!---
 Gregoire Boiron <gregoire.boiron@gmail.com>